Orthodontist Mountain View // Clear Braces Mountain View // Invisalign Mountain View

 After the regular aligner or braces treatment is complete, retainers composed of a similar plastic material are usually required to be worn, at least at night.

 Like other orthodontic systems, the patient has some flexibility.
 The final position of the teeth is not completely determined by the last aligner.
 If the patient wants to change the end position because the actual position is not optimal, new aligners are ordered, which are usually included in the originally quoted cost, called a ‘Refinement.’

 Schedule An Appointment With Mountain View Orthodontist Dr. Juan

-Meet Mountain View Orthodontist Dr. Juan, DDS, DMD
+Meet Mountain View Orthodontist Dr. Darryl Caesar

 Our Office Hours

 Monday: 8:00am – 5:00pm